Causes of an IBS Flare Up

 While heeding all these tips may not bring complete relief, they are a start.
 Keep them in mind as you go about your day.
 Experiment with different techniques to ease stress and improve your diet, and you will find that you will get relief from your IBS symptoms.
 Remember, YOU are in control of your IBS!

-- Reviewed by Onikepe Adegbola MD PhD, founder, Casa de Sante
+- Medically reviewed by Onikepe Adegbola MD PhD, founder, Casa de Sante